csjcode/meteor-react-mongo-todo/README.md

 4.1  Add form for new tasks

-4.2  Add handleSubmit method to App component - imports/ui/App.jsx
+4.2  Add handleSubmit method to App component - imports/ui/App.jsx - Listening for events in React ReactDOM.findDOMNode, inserting into a collection

+4.3  Update data container to sort tasks by time